MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/method_list.md

 }
 ```

 And the collection query would accept several arguments.
-In case of foward-pagination:
+In case of forward-pagination:

 * `first`: non-negative number
 * `after`: cursor

-And in case of backard-pagination:
+And in case of backward-pagination:
 * `last`: non-negative number
 * `before`: cursor